Page started: June 18, 2025. Page edited: Augustus 27, 2025.

 Mark Twain

-Windshear is not a cause (nor a contributing factor) of the Martinair crash in Faro.
+Windshear is not the cause (nor a contributing factor) of the Martinair crash in Faro.
 But, in public perception it still is.

 About this page